kovapatrik/q5-firmware/kovapatrik/q5/README.md

 # Extra features

 - The toggle LEDs' (like NUMLOCK or CAPSLOCK) color can be set to be the complementary color of the current layer's color.
+- ESC key can be configured to change color based on the current default layer.
 - Custom keymap
   - Encoder:
     - Toggle: Media Play/Pause